SUMMARY: you MUST ALWAYS end a CQ with a K

 The irony of course, is that those using these incorrect methods which are also illogical and unhelpful, not only think that they’re doing the right thing but some of them think that everyone else is doing it wrong.
 Sometimes they’re the fastest on the key, or great lovers of CW and may they think those Old Timers have got it all wrong, or, that this is a new development in amateur radio.

-However, as surveys show that only 23% of the population do any thinking whatsoever that involves self reflection, it is safe to say the majority of them read the book, or were told by someone else, and simply followed suit.
+However, as some social surveys show that only 23% of the population do any thinking whatsoever that involves self reflection, it is safe to say the majority of them read the book, or were told by someone else, and simply followed suit.
 Not one of them can give any practical or logical reason why you should end a CQ with <AR> at the end, when we can and have given several reasons why NOT to.

-There are many other crazy errors in his publication, we’ll not look into those in this article.
+There are many other crazy errors in his publication, we’ll not look into those in this article today.
 Needless to say his saying that CL must be sent as <CL> is not only again a pure invention of the late ON4UN but even he could not have mastered sending -.-..-.. as if it was a combined Prosign, when it is NOT.

 The fact that his instructions on correct CW Operating Procedure contain such basic, and obvious errors, renders the rest of his book also useless.
 If I as a telegraphist can see through his lack of knowledge in this chapter of his book, how can I trust his knowledge in other chapters of his book?
 An honest author would only write what he knows about, or would at least seek review by others who know about the subject, before publication.

-And, how could I trust a person who gives advice and instructions to others on procedures but did not use them himself?
+And, how could I trust a person who gives advice and instructions to others on procedures but did not even use them himself?
 This is pure hypocrisy.
 Even if the entire history of the Radio Relegations and the very clear non-controversial meanings of <AR> and K as used by a million telegraphists all over the world for the past hundred years did not exist, he’d still be wrong.

 Please share this article with any Radio Amateurs you hear calling CQ but not ending with a K at the very end.
 Maybe they’ll thank you, and you’ll help to prevent the uptake of a trend which can only cause more confusion in the future.
 When something works perfectly for a hundred years, don’t break it when it doesn’t need fixing!